gammapy/gammapy/docs/estimators/index.rst

 The `gammapy.estimators` submodule contains algorithms and classes for high level flux and significance estimation such as flux maps, flux points, flux profiles and flux light curves.
-All estimators feature a common API and allow to estimate fluxes in energy bands.
+All estimators feature a common API and allow to estimate fluxes in bands of reconstructed energy.

 The core of any estimator algorithm is hypothesis testing: a reference model or counts excess is tested against a null hypothesis.
-From the best fit reference model a flux is derived and a corresponding significance from the difference in fit statistics to the null hypothesis, assuming one degree of freedom (TODO: link to stats)
+From the best fit reference model a flux is derived and a corresponding :math:`\sqrt{\Delta TS}` value from the difference in fit statistics to the null hypothesis, assuming one degree of freedom (:ref:`Estimating Delta TS`).
+In this case :math:`\sqrt{\Delta TS}` represents an approximation of the "classical significance".

+In general the flux can be estimated using methods:

+#.
+Based on model fitting: given a (global) best fit model with multiple model components,
+the flux of the component of interest is re-fitted in the chosen energy, time or spatial region.
+The new flux is given as a ``norm`` with respect to the global reference model.
+Optionally other component parameters in the global model can be re-optimised.

+#.
+Based on excess: in the case of having one energy bin, neglecting the PSF and not re-optimising
+other parameters, once can estimate the flux based on excess and derive the significance analytically from the classical Li & Ma solution.

-The technical implementation follows the concept of a reference best fit model, which is then scaled in amplitude by fitting a `norm` parameter.
-The fitting is done by grouping the data in spatial, time and energy bins.
+The technical implementation follows the concept of a reference best fit model.
+Given a global best fit model, the source of interest (for which flux points are computed) is scaled in amplitude by fitting a ``norm`` parameter.
+The fitting is done by grouping the data in time and reconstructed energy bins (reference?).

 Based on this algorithm most estimators compute the same basic quantities: